With a rich custardy texture, sweet corn, and a slight hint of vanilla aroma, this Easy Corn Pudding recipe is a great make ahead side dish!

 - Sprinkle the chives on top and serve warm.

-- To reheat Corn Pudding, if it’s frozen first that it to room temperature.
+- Reheating: If it’s frozen, first that it to room temperature.
 Put it in an oven safe dish and heat it (uncovered) at 350F until warm throughout.